Employment & Workplace Disputes

 Employment is generally the most significant factor in relation to a person’s finances and standard of living.
 It is also one of the most expensive parts of running a business.
 No-one ever wants to find themselves in a position where they need an employment lawyer.

-At Gibbs Wright Litigation Lawyers, our employment lawyers are experienced at handling all types of employment matters, from unfair dismissal and discrimination through to appeals for public sector employees and contract disputes.
+At Gibbs Wright, our employment lawyers are experienced in handling all types of employment matters, from unfair dismissal and discrimination through to appeals for public sector employees and contract disputes.

 We believe in fighting for what’s right, because you shouldn’t have to.